-- 1. Complete an Application for Admission to Wallace Community College. - 2.
-Submit the form Dual Enrollment/Dual Credit Statement of Eligibility in verification of having earned a B average in completed high school courses. - 3.
-Have written approval of the high school principal AND local superintendent of education (Dual Enrollment/Dual Credit Statement of Eligibility). - 4.
-Be in grade 10, 11, or 12 or have an exception granted by the Chancellor on recommendation of the high school principal AND superintendent of education and in accordance with Alabama Administrative Code 290-8-9.12 regarding gifted and talented students. - 5.
-Take the ASSET® or COMPASS® exam.
+- 1. Complete an Application for Accelerated and Dual Enrollment to Wallace Community College. - 2.
+Submit the form Statement of Eligibility for Dual Enrollment/Dual Credit and Accelerated High School Students in verification of having earned a B average in completed high school courses. - 3.
+Have written approval of the high school principal AND local superintendent of education (Statement of Eligibility for Dual Enrollment/Dual Credit and Accelerated High School Students). - 4.
+Be in grade 10, 11, or 12 or have an exception granted by the Chancellor on recommendation of the high school principal AND superintendent of education and in accordance with

+Alabama Administrative Code 290-8-9.12 regarding gifted and talented students.

+5. Take the ASSET® or COMPASS® exam.